Hot Stamper FAQs

 They're about as quiet as vintage LPs ever are.
 Some surface noise is always going to be audible on an old record.
 We believe we sell the quietest vintage pressings in the world, but they are certainly not silent.

-Lately we've been adding this text to our listings to clarify our position on surface noise:
+We include this text to our listings to clarify our position on surface noise:

 Aren't Hot Stampers just original pressings?